 Graduates of the community health program enter the job market as health educators, fitness consultants, consumer information directors, and community outreach coordinators who are trained to promote healthy lifestyles through behavior modification, physical activity and proper nutrition to prevent diseases such as cardiovascular disease, diabetes, cancer, obesity, HIV/AIDS and other conditions such as substance abuse and domestic violence.

 To reduce the rising cost of health care, policy makers are increasingly employing the preventive approaches and services of community educators in county, state and federal health departments, wellness programs, hospitals, disease management and consulting firms, consumer advocacy and international organizations, and voluntary health care organizations.

-Following completion of the Bachelor of Science (BS) in community health degree program,
+Following completion of the Bachelor of Science (BS) degree in community health, the graduates will:

 - Comprehend the factors that influence health and well being.

 - Promote health and prevent disease by positively influencing the behavior of clients.

 - Determine the individual and community health needs by using valid health information and appropriate evaluative methods.

 - Understand the US health care system and respond ethically to health care dilemmas.